quasarframework/quasar-framework.org/source/components/dialog.md

 ---
 Quasar Dialogs are a great way to offer the user the ability to choose a specific action or list of actions.
 They also can provide the user with important information, or require them to make a decision (or multiple decisions).

-From a UI perspective, you can think of Alerts as a type of “floating” modal, that covers only a portion of the screen.
-This means Alerts should only be used for quick actions like password verification, small App notifications, or quick options.
+From a UI perspective, you can think of Dialogs as a type of “floating” modal, which covers only a portion of the screen.
+This means Dialogs should only be used for quick actions, like password verification, small App notifications or quick options.
 More in depth user flows should be reserved for full screen ​Modals​.

 <input type="hidden" data-fullpage-demo="global/dialog">